dojo/docs/dojox/layout/TableContainer.rst

       dojo.require("dijit.form.NumberSpinner");
     </script>

   Declare the required HTML.
 Note that each contained widget is given a 'title' attribute.
-This is the simplest type of TableContainer, with just one column, and no special CSS added
+Note the 'customClass' attribute added to the TableContainer.
+This is used in the CSS declaration to add a style to all label cells.

   .. html::